ENGAGING MORE STANDARD BODIES AND NATIONAL ENVIRONMENTAL ORGANIZATIONS IN THE ENVIRONMENTAL ASPECTS OF STANDARDIZATION

 The latest EU Regulation on European standardisation seeks to make the process more inclusive, encouraging representation and effective participation of all relevant stakeholders.
 So, as part of its own strategy, SABE supported a project proposal designed to overcome the disadvantage that smaller and newer countries experience, with fewer resources to cover all committees.

 This project, supported by the EU and EFTA, is now starting, with CEN partnering the NSBs of Romania (ASRO), Bulgaria (BDS), Former Yugoslav Republic of Macedonia (ISRM), Lithuania (LST), Latvia (LVS), Malta (MCCAA), the Czech Republic (UNM).
-The Cyprus Organisation for Standardisation (CYS) is co-ordinating the project with the help of the European Environmental Citizen’s Organisation for Standardisation (ECOS).
+The Cyprus Organisation for Standardisation (CYS) is co-ordinating the project with the help of the Environmental Coalition on Standards (ECOS).

 It lasts 3½ years and involves the partner standards bodies and representatives of their stakeholder organisations in the work of SABE.
 Each country will send two members, one from the NSB and one societal stakeholder representative, to each SABE meeting.
 They will be encouraged to join in the work of SABE’s technical teams, dealing with environmental management, environmental issues in product standards, and environmental monitoring.
 The project will also organise in each country a stakeholders’ workshop where the work of SABE will be discussed by the wider stakeholder community.
 It will end with a European Workshop where we seek to learn the lessons of the project and aim to make it sustainable in the long term.